-The IASB 's annual improvements project provides a streamlined process for dealing efficiently with a collection of amendments to IFRS s.
+The IASB's annual improvements project provides a streamlined process for dealing efficiently with a collection of amendments to IFRSs.
 The Primary objective of the process is to enhance the quality of standards, by amending existing IFRSs to clarify guidance and wording, or to correct for relatively minor unintended consequences, conflicts or oversights.
 Amendments are made through the annual improvement process when the amendment is considered non-urgent but necessary.

-The following new standards and amendments to standards have been adopted by the Company during the year ended 31 December 2019:
+The Company has not adopted any new standards or amendments to standards during the year ended 31 December 2020.